-The complete Policy for Students with Learning-Related Disabilities may be obtained from CASA or the Office of Admission.
+The complete Policy for Students with Learning-Related Disabilities may be obtained from the Academic Support and Accessibility Services Office or the Office of Admission.

 Academic Petitions

 Each student at Houghton may petition the Academic Petitions Committee regarding any academic matter.
 Specific actions requiring petition include waiver of a specific academic requirement, waiver of a specific academic rule or stipulation, permission for a special academic condition or activity, or request to take more than 18 credit hours in a semester.